marhali/easy-i18n/README.md

 - Translations can now be created / edited or deleted

 Examples for the configuration can be found in the [/example](https://github.com/marhali/easy-i18n/tree/main/example) folder.

+## Donation
+If the project helps you to reduce development time, you can give me a [cup of coffee](https://paypal.me/marhalide) :)

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].